department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

 - notes
   - added two new C & P notes
   - added caution note that the examples are notional and may not have timezones, and may have different Patient, Practitioner, and Location resources as all examples are hand converted and I don't always convert the elements that are not critical to the prime resource use.
+- Move Radiology Report (aka imaging report) to DiagnosticReport to better align with OH
+- Add list of most common labs for Chem-Hem, Microbiology, and Pathology.
+Data we need to see
+- Microbiology
+  - clarify the DiagnosticReport.performer.
+Especially in the examples which were using .display

 ### 0.3.6